If you are planning a wine trip to Tuscany, Chianti Italy is your next wine destination!

 Finally, Chianti wine have been long thought of cheap red wines, mostly made out of Tuscany’s most grown grape variety: Sangiovese grape.
 Today, and this since the 20th century, local winemakers innovated and tried to elevate the quality of this Tuscan wine, and blend several grape varieties, including a white grape variety (Malvasia Bienca).
 Considered the Italian version of a Bordeaux wine, Italian Chianti is both an “everyday” wine that is easy to drink with daily dishes, and a full-bodied wine with more complexity and superior quality thanks to a longer aging period and more sophisticated vinification methods.

-The difference between Chianti and Chianti Classico
+Chianti vs Chianti Classico

 Traveling to Chianti Italy – Things to know before you go